mochinokiladra/LING-L645/FinalProject/README.md

 2. Sentence A and Sentence B should have (approximately) the same underlying meaning.

 Sentence A might differ syntactically from Sentence B, such as in the following example:

-1a) The field of computational linguistics is fascinating, in my opinion.
+> 1a) The field of computational linguistics is fascinating, in my opinion.
-1b) In my opinion, the computational linguistics field is fascinating.
+> 1b) In my opinion, the computational linguistics field is fascinating.

 Alternatively, the two sentences could have lexical differences:

-2a) The field of computational linguistics is fascinating, in my opinion.
+> 2a) The field of computational linguistics is fascinating, in my opinion.
-2b) The subject of computational linguistics is very interesting, in my view.
+> 2b) The subject of computational linguistics is very interesting, in my view.

 Often, paraphrases incorporate both lexical and syntactic changes:

-3a) The field of computational linguistics is fascinating, in my opinion.
+> 3a) The field of computational linguistics is fascinating, in my opinion.
-3b) I find the computational linguistics field to be very interesting.
+> 3b) I find the computational linguistics field to be very interesting.

 A paraphrase detection system should be able to tell you that 3a and 3b are paraphrases, but that 4a and 4b are not:

-4a) The field of computational linguistics is fascinating, in my opinion.
+> 4a) The field of computational linguistics is fascinating, in my opinion.
-4b) The field of beautiful flowers is breathtaking, in my opinion.
+> 4b) The field of beautiful flowers is breathtaking, in my opinion.

 (Note that the cosine similarity of 3a and 3b is 0.4216, while that of 4a and 4b is 0.7000.)

 ### The Data Source
 The datasets used in this project came from the ParaNMT-50M corpus (link).
 More specifically, I used the Para-nmt-5m-processed dataset from John Wieting’s web page.
 This is a subset of the corpus, containing 5,370,128 paraphrase pairs that have been pre-tokenized and fully lowercased.
 The ParaNMT-50M corpus was created by taking several Czech-English parallel corpora consisting of human translations and translating the Czech side to English using a neural machine translation system.
 This is similar to the popular “pivoting” method, in which sentences from one language are translated into another language and then back-translated into the original language to create artificial paraphrases.

+### Data Processing Steps
+Here are all of the things I did with the data before using it for my experiments:
-When I started working with the data, I realized there were some lines in the corpus that were not actual sentences.
+* When I started working with the data, I realized there were some lines in the corpus that were not actual sentences.
 For instance, one of the lines read:
 > v5.9.1   v5.9.1

-### Data Processing Steps
-Here are all of the things I did with the data before using it for my experiments:
-* Some of the functions in scikit-learn won’t process inputs that don’t resemble actual words.
+* I wanted to use actual sentences for this project, as much as possible.
+Furthermore, some of the functions in scikit-learn won’t process inputs that don’t resemble actual words.
 So I removed all lines in the corpus that did not contain any consecutive alphabetic characters using a clean_corpus.py script that I wrote.
 This brought the corpus size down to 4,346,278 pairs.
 * I wrote a script to calculate the average cosine similarity between the sentence pairs in the corpus.
 This script is called `cossim.py`.
 It makes use of the `cosine_similarity()` function from scikit-learn.
 To run this script from the command line, you can type `python3 cossim.py [filename]`.
 The lines of the input file need to be tab-separated sentence pairs.
 This is the format that the processed Para-NMT data comes in.
  * The average cosine similarity between pairs in the corpus was found to be ~0.5740.
 * I then wrote another script, `split1.py`, to split the corpus into two parts: one with true paraphrase pairs and one with randomly paired sentences (and during the pairing process, pairing with a sentence’s original counterpart was blocked, so none of the resulting pairs should be paraphrases).
 This script just runs by typing `python3 split1.py`.
 The filenames I wanted to use are hardcoded in; it was meant to be single use.